About Tony Penning

-The mid 90's was Tony's Big Wall era.
+The late 90's was Tony's Big Wall era.

 He kicked off with The Scoop On Sron Ulladale in The Outer Hebrides.
 It took 2 days and they finished in a storm.
 The second a major new, big wall climb on a remote face in Greenland.
 This took 6 days and they finished in a storm.
 Undeterred Tony went to El Cap in California and spent 10 days on a climb but this time finished in good weather.

 In recent years Tony has added Spain, Sardinia and Morocco as must climb places but he still enjoys coming home to climb at his local venue, the Wye Valley.
 Over the last 30 years Tony has contributed and authored guide books in South Wales and the South-West and was part of the team that produced the new Lower Wye Valley and Symonds Yat Guides.
-In July of 2012 Tony pioneered four new alpine climbs one of them a previously unclimbed rock peak of 750 metres.
-During 2 visits to Morroco in 2013 he established 18 new trad climbs.
-In August 2013 Tony, climbing alone made the first ascent of a remote, hidden rock peak in The Western Alps.
+Tonys enthusiasm hasn't diminished.
+In the last two years he has pioneered five new alpine climbs in The Mont Blanc range, one of them alone.
+During 2 visits to Morroco he established 18 new trad/adventure climbs.
+Closer to home he makes regular trips to The Lizard in Cornwall to explore its rugged sea cliffs.